 Equity

 The statement of changes in equity is set out on page 10 of the financial statements.

-In 2022, no dividend has been declared to the parent IHI p.l.c.
+In 2024, no dividend has been declared to the parent IHI p.l.c. and for the year 2023 it was also nil.